w-y/jerrymarker/README.md

 Whatever, we hope to keep it easily understandable to those who want to learn how the parser works.

-The code is written by a newbie who don't have a good taste about coding.
-Still Imporving...

 Most importantly, just have fun and enjoy it.

 # Installing